wreuben/WebScraping/README.md

 libraries used for this application:
 * BeautifulSoup: library for pulling data out of HTML and XML files
 * Flask: web development framework
+* html5lib: a pure-python library for parsing HTML
 * Pandas: open source library with data analysis tools
 * Sqlite3: a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
 * Time: library that allows us to take breaks in between data scraping so the website doesn't boot